ara3d/parakeet/README.md

 For an example of how to define grammars in Parakeet see the [C# Grammar](https://github.com/cdiggins/parakeet/blob/master/Parakeet.Demos/CSharpGrammar.cs).

+## More Details and Features

+Parakeet was designed primarily for the challenge of parsing programming languages.
+It can be used in different contexts of course.

+Parakeet supports:

+* Parsing error recovery
+* Run-time detection of stuck parsers
+* Line number and column number reporting
+* Immutable data structures
+* Operator overloading
+* Fluent API syntax (aka method chaining)
+* Automated creation of untyped parse trees
+* Code generation for converting untyped parse trees into a strongly typed concrete syntax tree (CST).

+## Steps

+1. Define a grammar in code: a class with a set of properties that map to rules
+1. Convert the input text into a parser input object
+1. Choose the starting rule of the grammar
+1. Call the match function of the starting rule
+1. Examine the resulting `ParserState` object
+1. If the result is `null` the parser failed to match, and failed to recover
+	* Consider adding `OnError` to your grammar
+1. Convert

 ## Primary Classes

 * `ParserInput` - Wraps a string with convenience functions to retrieve row/column, and potentially the source file name.